artevelde-uas/canvas-lms-gradebook-disclaimer-plugin/README.md

 ## Building

-This plug-in uses React so it has to be compiled into JavaScript:
+This plug-in uses React so if you intend to modify the source, it has to be compiled into JavaScript:

     npm run build

 or:

     yarn build

+**Note:** If you are just using the plug-in it will automatically use the compiled scripts in the *dist* folder